Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Introduction

 \section{Introduction}

-We study qualitative aspects of the $L^{p}_{exp}$ (exponentially weighted Lebesgue) integrability propagation and creation, in the sense of tails, and the $H^{k}_{exp}$ (exponentially weighted Sobolev) propagation for the homogeneous Boltzmann equation with hard potentials and Maxwell molecules.
-In addition, we study the exponentially fast asymptotic convergence of solutions towards thermodynamical equilibrium and propagation of regularity and singularities under general physical initial data.
-The proof is valid for any dimension $d\geq 2$, integrability $p\in[1,\infty]$, regularity $k\geq0$, and Grad's cut-off assumption.
-More precisely, the scattering kernel is assumed to have the form
+We study qualitative and quantitative aspects of the exponentially weighted Lebesgue $L^{p}_{exp}$ integrability, propagation and generation, in the sense of tails, and the exponentially weighted Sobolev $H^{k}_{exp}$ propagation for the homogeneous Boltzmann equation with hard potentials and Maxwell molecules for integrable angular scattering kernel.
+In addition, we study the exponentially fast asymptotic convergence of solutions towards thermodynamical equilibrium under general physical initial data, propagation of regularity using pointwise (strong) commutators between the collision operator and fractional differentiation, and exponential attenuation of singularities.
+The proof is valid for any dimension $d\geq 2$, integrability $p\in[1,\infty]$, regularity $k\geq0$, and integrability assumption on the scattering kernel.

-where we can set, without loss of generality, $\|b\|_{L^{1}(\mathbb{S}^{d-1})}=1$.
-When the dependence of the angular scattering kernel $b$ is important, say in the constants involved in the estimates, it will be explicitly stated.
-We note that the support of $b$ is assumed in $[0,1]$ thanks to a symmetrization argument (thus, $b$ is assumed symmetrized \cite[pg.
-3]{GPV}).
-Throughout the paper, we use the notation $Q_{\gamma,b}(f,f)$ to refer to the collision operator corresponding to such scattering kernel unless it is clear from the context.
-In the latter we simply write $Q(f,f)$.
-We recall the definition of such operator